Cloudxtreme/license-2/README.md

 Usage of license:
   -holder string
-    	The name of the copyright holder (default "<user name>") -name string
+    	The name of the copyright holder (default "<user name>") -list
+      	Lists the available licenses instead of writing a license file -name string
     	The license (default "MIT")
   -year int